Is string field theory background independent?: String field theory

 To explain the notation, recall that $\mathcal{V}_{g,n}$ is a section over a subspace of $\mathcal{M}_{g,n}$. $\partial \mathcal{V}_{g,n}$ is defined as the boundary of the projection of this subspace down to $\mathcal{M}_{g,n}$, i.e. the boundary of $\pi(\mathcal{V}_{g,n})$.
 The operations $\Delta \mathcal{V}$ and $\{\mathcal{V}_1, \mathcal{V}_2\}$ are defined as the spaces formed by performing the operations $\Delta\Sigma$ and $\{\Sigma_1, \Sigma_2\}$ for all $\Sigma \in \pi(\mathcal{V})$ and $\Sigma_1\in \pi(\mathcal{V}_1), \Sigma_2\in \pi(\mathcal{V}_2)$ respectively.
 In other words, similarly to above, we glue all Riemann surfaces in the vertices of appropriate $g,n$ using the operations $\Delta A$ and $\{A ,B\}$.
 Addition means union, and the negative indicates that the orientations are opposite.

 The above equation is so-named because of its algebraic relation to another equation called the \textit{BV master equation}:

-This equation has its origins in the BV quantization of gauge theories, which is the most powerful technique for quantizing theories with intricate gauge symmetries.\footnote{See e.g.\ \textcite{BV}.} BV quantization is extremely powerful for understanding string field theory and its gauge-invariant observables, so let us quickly review how it works.
+This equation has its origins in the BV quantization of gauge theories, which is the most powerful technique for quantizing theories with intricate gauge symmetries.
+BV quantization is extremely powerful for understanding string field theory and its gauge-invariant observables, so let us quickly review how it works.

 Suppose we want to quantize a classical action $S_0$ which has some gauge symmetry $G$, and perhaps even gauge symmetries of gauge symmetries $G'$, and so on.\footnote{This happens in higher-form theories.
 Suppose we have a theory based on an abelian two form potential $B$ whose field strength is $H=dB$.
 The potential $B$ has a gauge transformation under $B\to B+d\Lambda$, where $\Lambda$ is a one form.
-However, $\Lambda$ also has a gauge transformation under $\Lambda \to \Lambda +d\lambda $, where $\lambda$ is a zero form.} One introduces ghosts for each generator of the gauge group (and ghost of ghosts, and so on).
+However, $\Lambda$ also has a gauge transformation under $\Lambda \to \Lambda +d\lambda $, where $\lambda$ is a zero form.
+In string field theory, this process continues infinitely!} One introduces ghosts for each generator of the gauge group (and ghost of ghosts, and so on).
 Then, the set of physical fields and ghosts is collectively called the set of \textit{fields}, denoted $\psi^a$.
 For every field, we now introduce an \textit{antifield} $\tilde \psi ^a$.
 Suppose we have $N$ fields, i.e. $a:1, \dots, N$.
 We can then combine the fields and antifields into a $2N$ dimensional (super)manifold $M$ whose coordinates are given by $(\psi ^a, \tilde \psi ^a)$.
 We will use a combined index $I:1, \dots, 2N$ such that for $I: 1, \dots, N$, $\psi ^I = \psi ^a$, and for $I: N+1, \dots, 2N$, $\psi ^I=\tilde \psi ^a$.
 Introduce a sympectic form on this space called $\omega^{IJ}$.\footnote{This is the inverse matrix of the components of the symplectic form $\omega_{IJ}$ in the coordinates $\psi^I$.} Using this form, we can define the \textit{BV antibracket} between functions on $M$:

 and we can define the \textit{BV Laplacian},